WeTransfer/image_vise/SECURITY.md

 ## Protection for remote URLs from HTTP(s) origins

-Only URLs referring to permitted hosts are going to be permitted for fetching.
+Only URLs on whitelisted hosts are going to be fetched.
 If there are no hosts added, any remote URL is going to cause an exception.
-No special verification for whether the upstream must be HTTP or HTTPS is performed at this time.
+No special verification for whether the upstream must be HTTP or HTTPS is performed at this time, but HTTPS upstreams' SSL certificats _will_ be verified.

 ## Protection for "file:/" URLs